The answer: lift your MAFL

 In doing this, identifying the optimal marketing mix is easy, when combining organisation data (i.e sales, profit and pricing) with relevant brand and media performance data (i.e media spend, reach) to get outputs like ROI and creative performance.

 And much like the CMO traversing roles, the modern brand manager needs to not only develop a brand strategy, but have access to quick predictions of the impact their plan will have on sales, profit, and ROI.
 Therefore, they require total visibility and strong integrated planning capability for the entire marketing plan, covering the entire media investment and below-the-line activities like footfall and trade promotions.

 The modern brand manager needs to be able to track sales, while campaigns are live, and know how to leverage real-time data to predict future performance i.e. sales, to inform future brand marketing activity.

-In conclusion, yes software is eating the world, so get on board or get left out.
+Yes software is eating the world, so get on board to defend your marketing budget

 This will give confidence to the CFO that marketing budgets are what they need to be.
 As a result, finance teams will be confident that Marketing is contributing to growth.